lambdamusic/Ontospy/docs/index.rst

 Here are some reasons why you should use it:

-- You love the command line and would never leave it no matter what.

 - You have a bunch of RDF vocabularies you regularly need to interrogate, but do not want to load a full-blown ontology editor like Protege.

 - You need to quickly generate documentation for an ontology, either as simple html pages or via some more elaborate interactive visualization.

+- You love the command line and would never leave it no matter what.

 - You are developing a Python application that needs to extract schema information from an RDF, SKOS or OWL vocabulary.

-.. note:: OntoSpy offers no ontology editing functionalities, nor it can be used to interrogate a triplestore.
+.. note:: OntoSpy does not offer any ontology-editing features, nor it can be used to interrogate a triplestore.

 Quick example